-The news media have record high audiences and yet are struggling financially...
+The news media are struggling financially despite a record audience...

 The audience for news has expanded rapidly, with news organizations reaching approximately 136 million U.S. adults each week.
 At the same time, since 2005, revenue produced by U.S. news publications has dropped by 58%.
-Local journalism - which is necessary for maintaining an informed and active citizenry - is under threat.
 39%